wirednkod/wirednkod/README.md

 ### Hi there 👋

-My name is Nikos Kontakis.
 I am full stacking - using mainly JS/TS (react/node) - always willing to learn more.

 - 🔭 I’m currently working on decentralised web (or web3).
 - 🌱 I’m currently learning: (or trying to lean) rust.
 - 📫 Reach me at: wirednkod [AT] gmail [DOT] com.
 - ⚡ Fun fact: Facts are fun
-- ✨ Smile
+- 😄 Smile

 <!--
 **wirednkod/wirednkod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.